 Lets talk about fat.
 You will see recipes that call for either shortening or butter.
 Shortening tends to add flakiness while butter adds flavor.
 I’ve come to a compromise in my recipe and use both.
 I keep Crisco Baking Sticks in my fridge so they’ll be ready to go when I’m pie baking.
 They are packaged like butter and easy to measure out for recipes.
 Cut the shortening and butter into pieces so it will incorporate into the dry mixture easily.

-After you’ve pulsed together the flour and salt, add the butter and shortening pieces.
+After you’ve pulsed together the flour and salt, add the butter and give it a couple of pulses.

 Stop when the mixture resembles coarse crumbs.
 Add in 1 tablespoon of cider vinegar.
 There is some fantastic scientific explanation about how the acid in the vinegar works with the gluten strands in the flour to produce a flaky crust or some such thing.
 Bottom line is that it doesn’t affect the flavor of the crust but does help the texture.
 Just be sure to add it before you start adding in the water so you can control the moisture.
 Add just 4 tablespoons of water and pulse.
 If the mixture still appears a bit dry and is not holding together, add an additional tablespoon of water and pulse again.

 Here is what we’re after.
 Only add enough water until the pastry holds together and sticks to the side of the food processor bowl.
 The amount needed can vary but I never need more than 5 tablespoons.
 It might be different for you and this probably also has some really cool scientific explanation.

 Roll it out.
 You may need to sprinkle a bit of flour on the top of the crust to prevent it from sticking to the rolling pin.
-Using your pie dish as a guide, be sure it is rolled out large enough to fit in the dish with at least a 1″ or 2″ overhang.
+Using your pie dish as a guide, be sure it is rolled out large enough to fit in the dish with a little overhang.

-Trim the edges of the crust leaving a small amount to hang over the edge.
+Trim the edges of the crust, if needed, leaving a small amount to hang over the edge.
 The crust can shrink a bit in the oven.
 Don’t worry, we’ll make it look pretty.
 If you are using a deep dish pie plate like I am here, there may not be much at all to trim.